-The Docklands areas of East London have long been important centres for economic growth and development.
-From the seventeenth century, the area has seen manufacturing and trade as goods from across the British Empire were received, produced and sold.
+- The Docklands area has long been an important centre for economic growth and development.
+From the 17th century, the area has seen manufacturing and trade as goods from across the British Empire were received, produced and sold.
 Tea, tobacco, sugar, spices, coffee and other goods all passed through East London's docks.
-Starting in the second half of the twentieth century, industry declined as the area's docks could no longer accommodate modern container ships.
-The result has been an economic transformation in East London.
+Starting in the second half of the 20th century, industry declined as the area's docks could no longer accommodate modern container ships.

-Canary Wharf is one of London's major business districts and one of the capital's two main financial centres.
-It is a global hub for banking, media and legal sectors and has approximately 16 million square feet of office and retail space.
-Barclays, Citygroup, Credit Suisse, EY, Fitch Ratings, HSBC, Infosys, J.P.
-Morgan, KPMG, MetLife, Moody's, Morgan Stanley, S&P Global, State Street and Thomson Reuters are just some of the major firms based in Canary Wharf.
-More than 112,000 jobs are based at Canary Wharf, which also had five shopping centres with over 300 shops, cafes, restaurants and bars.
+- Canary Wharf is one of London's major business districts and one of the capital's two main financial centres.
+It is a global hub for banking, media and legal sectors and has approximately 16 million sq ft of office and retail space.
+More than 112,000 jobs are based at Canary Wharf, which also has five shopping centres with over 300 shops, cafes, restaurants and bars.

-Technology is another economic driver in East London, particularly in Shoreditch.
+- Technology is another economic driver in East London, particularly in Shoreditch.
 The Old Street Roundabout is the epicentre of Tech City and the capital's high technology cluster.
 Also known as the Silicon Roundabout, the area is home to various start-up and multinational companies in hi-tech and digital sectors.
-Amazon, Cisco, Facebook, Google and Intel are some of the major companies with operations in the area.
-City University of London, Imperial College London, London Metropolitan University, Queen Mary University of London, and University College London also have projects within the Tech City cluster.
+Shoreditch is also a retail and dining centre, with the nearby Brick Lane and Brick Lane Market accommodating a high volume of shoppers and daily foot traffic.

 About East London